 1. Complete a 75-hour Prelicensing Course with an approved school, like Sea Coast Real Estate Academy.
 This course will provide you instruction in basic real estate principles and practices.
 You will learn about property ownership, real estate law, transfer of title, title insurance, financing, brokerage relationships, closings, valuation, property management, taxation, fair housing, mathematics, and sales contracts and practices.
 At the end of the course is a required test.
 You must pass this test with a minimum grade in order to qualify to take the real estate license examination.

 2. Complete your background check.
 The North Carolina Real Estate Commission requires you to complete a background check prior to taking the real estate exam.
-Your instructor will guide you through the process.
+The NCREC’s background check website is found HERE.

 3. Apply to take the North Carolina real estate exam.
-Once you have taken the 75-hour course, passed the in-class test, and completed your background check, you are eligible to apply to take the state exam.
+Once you have taken the 75-hour course, passed the in-class test, and completed your background check, you are eligible to apply for your brokers license.
 The North Carolina Real Estate Commission has applications on their website.

 4. Schedule your time to take the North Carolina real estate exam.
 After the real estate commission has determined if you meet all requirements, they will send you a notification that you are eligible to sit for the exam.
-You can then call the testing center and schedule a time slot.
-Once you pass the exam, you will be awarded a Provisions Broker’s License.
+You can then call the testing center, or use their website, to schedule a time slot.
+Once you pass the exam, you will be awarded a Provisional Broker’s License.

-5. Hang your license with a Brokerage.
-While you use your Provisional Broker’s License, you need to be monitored by a Broker-in-Charge.
-So, now is the time to find a company to work under.
+5. Activate you license under a BIC.
+While you have a Provisional Broker’s License, you need to be monitored by a Broker-in-Charge.
+It is time to find a company to work under.
 If you need some guidance on this, don’t hesitate to ask your instructor.

-7. Complete 8 hours of Continuing Education every year.
-The real estate commission in North Carolina feels that it is very important to stay educated on new real estate laws and procedures, so they require each licensee to take 8 hours of classes by June 10 of every year in order to maintain their North Carolina real estate license.
-Provisional Brokers and non-Broker-in-Charge (BIC) Brokers must take the General Update course (4 hours) and one North Carolina Real Estate Commission-approved elective (4 hours).
+7. Complete 8 hours of Continuing Education each year.
+The real estate commission in North Carolina feels that it is very important to stay educated on new real estate laws and procedures, so they require each licensee to take 8 hours of classes by June 10 of every year (starting your second renewal year) in order to maintain their North Carolina real estate license.
+Provisional Brokers and non-Broker-in-Charge Brokers must take the General Update course (4 hours) and one North Carolina Real Estate Commission-approved elective (4 hours).
 BICs have their own required update course.

 8. Enjoy you rewarding career in real estate!
 In no other industry will you meet so many interesting individuals from all walks of life.